cpoms/innkeeper/README.md

 ### Excluding models

-If you have some models that should always access the 'public' tenant, you can specify this by configuring Apartment using `Apartment.configure`.
+If you have some models that should always access the 'public' tenant, you can specify this by configuring Innkeeper using `Innkeeper.configure`.
 This will yield a config object for you.
 You can set excluded models like so:

 ```ruby